Reversible dynamics with closed time-like curves and freedom of choice: Deterministic processes

-We will henceforth refer to a function that satisfies the above consistency condition as a \textit{process function} (Fig. 2).
 It has been shown in Ref.~\cite{Baumeler2019}, that a necessary and sufficient condition for a process function is that $w \circ f$ has a unique fixed point for every local operation $f$:

-In the following, we will work with process functions, rather processes, and use the fixed point condition \eqref{condition2} as the defining property.
+In the following, we will work with process functions, rather than processes, and use the fixed point condition~\eqref{condition2} as the defining property.

 An important property of process functions is that an observer in a localised region cannot use it to send information back to herself.
 Intuitively, this prevents paradoxes, such as an agent attempting to warn her past self to avoid a particular event, thus removing the motivation for her to warn her past self.
-Formally, this requires that the input of each local region is independent of the output of the same region.
-Indeed, It was proven in Ref.~\cite{Baumeler2019} that each component of a process function $w$ is independent of the output of the same region:
+Formally, this means that the input of each local region is independent of the output of the same region.
+If we consider a single local region, the only process function for this sole local region which satisfies the fixed point condition~\eqref{condition2} is a constant: $w \left(x\right) = a$.
+Therefore, an agent in a local region being unable to interact with her past is a feature of all process functions.
+In this way, the absence of a grandfather paradox is a direct result of condition~\eqref{condition2}.
+This feature of process functions imposes the constraint that each component of a process function $w$ has to be independent of the output of the same region:

 where, $x_{\setminus i}$ is the set of outputs of all regions except the $i$th region.
 Note that Eq.~\eqref{indep} implies that a process function can be described in terms of a set of functions $w_1: \mathcal{X}_{\setminus 1} \rightarrow \mathcal{A}_1$, ..., $w_n:\mathcal{X}_{\setminus n} \rightarrow \mathcal{A}_n$.